ph0neh1/pymania-skinner/README.md

-# pymania-skinner
+# Pymania-Skinner

-This tool will allow you to create/edit skins for Osu Mania Exclusively in a interactive interface.
+## Introduction
+Pymania-Skinner is a tool designed to help you create and customize skins for Osu!mania.

+## Disclaimer
+This project is not affiliated with or endorsed by the creators of Osu!.